 The 513-acre Madame Sherri Forest is situated on the eastern slope of Wantastiquet Mountain, also known as Rattlesnake Mountain in Chesterfield.
 The property abuts the larger, 847-acre Wantastiquet State Forest.
-Trails on the Madame Sherri forest are linked to the larger Wantastiquet – Monadnock Greenway Trail, which stretches from the Connecticut River east to Mount Monadnock.
+Trails on the Madame Sherri forest are linked to the larger Wantastiquet – Monadnock Trail, which stretches from the Connecticut River east to Mount Monadnock.
 The Anne Stokes Loop Trail leads to scenic Indian Pond, and other trails ascend Wantastiquet Mountain, with excellent views.

 Anne Stokes Loop Trail

 From the Madame Sherri Forest parking area, follow the hiking trail across a small bridge.
 In approximately 0.25 miles, the trail forks.
 Bear right at the fork and continue for another 0.4 miles on the Anne Stokes Loop Trail to the junction with the Wantastiquet Mountain Trail.
 Turn right at the trail junction, heading west toward Wantastiquet Mountain.
 The summit is approximately 0.8 miles from the junction with the Anne Stokes Loop Trail and affords excellent views of the Connecticut River valley, Mount Monadnock, and the distant Berkshire Mountains.
 Retrace your steps to return to the Madame Sherri Forest parking area.